Forward (Syrian magazine): American focus

-Editorial board, publisher, and contributors
+Editorial board

 Forward Magazine was edited by Syrian historian and writer Sami Moubayed, an author of books, who reports on Syrian affairs with regular contributions to Asia Times, Gulf News, and PostGlobal.
 In July 2008, he was part of the unofficial Syrian delegation to the United States whose request to meet officials at the State Department was turned down.
 Together with the other two members of the group, Moubayed was described as a "regime-sanctioned mouthpiece."

-The magazine was published by Haykal Media, which also produced Syria's business bi-weekly Aliqtisadi and the lifestyle monthly Happynings.
-The company was also involved in online media.
-The magazine officers as stated on their website were: